Is CPU Water Cooling Worth It?

 Cost

 Well, water cooling does not necessarily have to be expensive.
-Some of the best AIOs, like the Cooler Master MasterLiquid ML240L v2 and Arctic Liquid Freezer II offer high-end performance for around $100.
+Some of the best AIOs, like the Cooler Master MasterLiquid ML240L v2 and Arctic Liquid Freezer II offer top-notch performance for around $100.

 In addition, the Arctic Liquid Freezer II is a favorite amongst enthusiasts because of its excellent thermal performance.